browserengineering/book/book/scheduling.md

         browser.schedule_animation_frame()
 ```

-Now we're scheduling a new rendering task every 33 milliseconds, just
+Now we're scheduling a new rendering task every 33 ms, just
 as we wanted to.

 ::: {.further}